gregordecristoforo/add_blank_pages/README.md

 # add_blank_pages
-Simple script to add blank pages to a PDF
+Simple script to add blank pages to a PDF since I can't figure out how to print out one sided on the uni printers.